paulirish/adb_trace/README.md

 ```

-By default we also record a normal Chrome trace in addition to the [Android Systrace](http://developer.android.com/tools/help/systrace.html).
+Systrace note: by default we also record a normal Chrome trace in addition to the [Android Systrace](http://developer.android.com/tools/help/systrace.html).
 This can be controlled with the --categories flag.

-## Viewing a capture ##

-If you leave off `--view` flag (to open it immediately), you can open the created .json file (`chrome-profile-results-YYYY-MM-DD-hhmmss.json`) in `chrome://tracing`.

-## Command Line Options ##
+## Command Line Options

 ```sh
 ./profile_chrome.py --help